 Oregon Tech uses standardized tests to assess student learning at entry.
-The Center for Learning and Teaching uses the Educational Testing Service's Accuplacer exam to assess entry-level mathematics, reading, and writing skills.
+The Student Success Center's Testing Services uses the Educational Testing Service's Accuplacer exam to assess entry-level mathematics, reading, and writing skills.
 The results are summarized in Oregon Tech's Student Assessment Report (SAR), along with demographic information, SAT/ACT scores, and student responses to college readiness questions.
 Working with the SAR, advisors meet with incoming students to place them into appropriate math and writing classes.
 The Math and Communication Departments track student success and the appropriateness of math and writing placements.

-Oregon Tech assesses entry-level readiness and demographic characteristics of new students every three years using the Cooperative Institutional Research Project (CIRP).
+Oregon Tech assesses entry-level readiness and demographic characteristics of new students every three years using national survey instruments.
+The Cooperative Institutional Research Project (CIRP) new student survey is being phased out by Oregon Tech and replaced with the Beginning College Survey of Student Engagement (BCSSE).
 This information is shared with the Assessment Commission, Admissions, and the Oregon Tech faculty.